 CNN Digital's executive team guides the overall award-winning editorial coverage and business strategy for CNN.com, CNN Mobile, video, international and iReport.

-Meredith Artley, vice president and managing editor of CNN Digital
+Meredith Artley, Editor in Chief of CNN Digital

 Karen DeGrammont, vice president of global strategy and business intelligence for CNN Digital